thediveo/thediveo.github.io/docs/art/leaky.md

 ## Gomega `gleak`

-Admittedly, there's Über's highly useful and well-made [@uber-go/goleak](https://github.com/uber-go/goleak) Go module ... if you like plain (and brutal) `testing`.
+First of all, there's Über's super useful and well-made [@uber-go/goleak](https://github.com/uber-go/goleak) Go module ... if you like plain (and brutal) `testing`.
 Personally, I prefer [Gomega](https://github.com/onsi/gomega) and